gruco0002/FluidSolver/README.md

 package manager (here `apt`) is not the same for every linux system.

 The mesa packages are required for OpenGL support.
-The xorg-dev is required in order to create a window in which OpenGL can render its stuff.
+The xorg-dev is required in order to create a glfw_window in which OpenGL can render its stuff.
 Also make sure to have a decent c++ and c compiler like a recent version of gcc available on your system.
 I recommend installing the build-essential package, since it contains the compiler and